 Covert Money Mentors: Inadvertently Talking About Money

-You don’t need to officially declare someone your money mentor.
+You don’t need to officially declare someone your financial mentor.
 Simply ask questions and covertly learn their financial ways

 Whether we realize it or not we are constantly talking about issues and items related to money.
 When we meet someone we immediately ask, “What do you do,” which inherently implies all sorts of things about that person’s success and salary.
 We discuss vacation plans and what we did over the weekend.
 We inadvertently talk about what people buy and how they spend their money.